The convergence of UX & storytelling

 Jawbone has navigation that does nothing but change the background video texture.
 Choose your own adventure.

-Yahoo!’s Flickr uses and interactive slider widget simply to drive home a point the point that they offer a huge amount of storage.
+Yahoo!’s uses and interactive slider widget simply to drive home a point the point that they offer a huge amount of storage.

 Their award-winning Yahoo!
 Weather mobile app uses curated Flickr photos as background images every time you check the weather.
 It is essentially a platform for storytelling.